stacks-network/docs/src/pages/stacks-blockchain/managing-accounts.md

 -> Note: Wait a few minutes for the transaction to complete.
 You can review the status using the Explorer, by navigating to the following URL: `https://testnet-explorer.blockstack.org/txid/<txid>`.

-Assumping the faucet transaction was successfully processed, you can review the account history.
+Assuming the faucet transaction was successfully processed, you can review the account history.
 We are expecting at least one transactions to show up in the account history.

 ```js
 const history = await accounts.getAccountTransactions({